 There is more than meets the eye when it comes to being a chemical mixer.
 For example, did you know that they make an average of $17.66 an hour?
 That's $36,734 a year!
 Between 2018 and 2028, the career is expected to grow 9% and produce 115,300 job opportunities across the U.S.

-When it comes to the most important skills required to be a chemical mixer, we found that a lot of resumes listed 11.1% of chemical mixers included hazardous materials, while 8.7% of resumes included osha, and 8.7% of resumes included safety standards.
+When it comes to the most important skills required to be a chemical mixer, we found that a lot of resumes listed 8.3% of chemical mixers included safety standards, while 8.2% of resumes included osha, and 8.2% of resumes included mixers.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.